micahvista/VACmap/README.md

 # VACmap
 VACmap-—a long-read aligner specifically designed for complex structural variation discovery.
+Important: If you are interested in detecting complex variants, we recommend using the '-mode S' option to increase sensitivity to small rearrangements.
+However, existing structural variant callers may fail to extract variant signals from the alignments produced by this mode.

+# Demo
 This is a demonstration of the non-linear alignment algorithm used in VACmap: http://64.64.240.35:8050/.
 I hope this tool proves helpful for your research!